Overton County License Hearing Guide

 Even with a suspended license, you might be eligible for a restricted or hardship license in Tennessee.

-- Eligibility Requirements: Generally, you must demonstrate a legitimate need to drive, such as for work, school, or medical appointments.
-You may also need to complete certain DUI education programs.
+- Eligibility Requirements: Eligibility for a restricted license varies based on the reason for the suspension.
+Generally, you must demonstrate a need to drive for essential purposes, such as work, school, or medical appointments.
+You may also need to complete a portion of your suspension period before applying.

-- What You Can Drive For: Restricted licenses typically specify the purposes for which you are allowed to drive.
-Common restrictions include driving to and from work, school, medical appointments, and court-ordered activities.
+- What You Can Drive For: A restricted license typically limits you to driving for specific purposes, such as traveling to and from work, school, medical appointments, or court-ordered treatment programs.

-- Costs and Application Process: The application process for a restricted license involves submitting an application to the Tennessee Department of Safety and Homeland Security and paying the required fees.
+- Costs and Application Process: The cost of a restricted license varies.
+The application process involves submitting a formal request to the Tennessee Department of Safety and providing documentation to support your need for a restricted license.

 Getting Your License Back